willklein/how-things-work/slides/src/slides.md

 ---

-# Challenge
+# What have we learned?

 ---

-Pick one:
-- write your OWN linting rule
-- implement a linting rule for xyz
+- how linters work
+- how compilers work
-- write your OWN Babel plugin
+- how to write an ESLint plugin
-- implement a Babel plugin for xyz
+- how to write a Babel plugin
+- ASTs are cool
+- the answer to life, the universe, and everything

 ---